 So, I’ve decided by now that these tips do really work.
 I’m going to share these tips with you to help you avoid getting sick too when you travel.

-How to Avoid Catching a Cold or the Flu on a Plane When you Have Mast Cell Activation Syndrome or Histamine Intolerance
+How to Avoid Catching a Cold or the Flu when You Travel

 There are a few major tricks here.

-One is to avoid touching surfaces with cold/flu germs.
-And then touching your face, mouth, or eyes.
+One is to avoid touching surfaces with cold/flu germs and then touch your face, mouth, or eyes.
 Which is practically impossible.
 So instead, I take multiple changes of gloves on the plane.

 Another trick is to reduce your germ exposure.
-For this, I wipe down the area with non-toxic disinfectant wipes.
+For this, I wipe down surfaces with non-toxic disinfectant wipes or spray surfaces and areas.
 Be sure to avoid Clorox and Lysol type wipes – these are fairly toxic.
 They also are very mast cell and histamine un-friendly.

-Here is a run down of what I do on a plane:
+Here is a run-down of the steps I take on a plane.

 Wear the cotton gloves in the airport and on the airplane.